 It’s a good practice to designate certain staff members to handle your small parts inventory management.
 The reason here is simple: if everyone can freely take spare parts from the inventory, it will be much more challenging to track it.
 That will lead to inaccuracies in counting.

 What’s more, having a single point person can increase security and discourage theft.
-If something is missing or the count is not tallying, then you know who to hold accountable.
+Did you know the average retail theft case costs $1,380?
+If something is missing or the count is not tallying, you'll want to know who to hold accountable.